Transparent dark purple Insurte logo

 Is Italy part of the Schengen zone?

 Yes!
-Italy is part of the Schengen Zone, allowing for smoother travel between member countries like France, Switzerland, Greece, and more.
+Italy is part of the Schengen zone, allowing for smoother travel between member countries like France, Switzerland, Greece, and more.

 Does my Italy visa allow me to travel through the Schengen zone?